Components of an Early Childhood Bachelor’s

 Early childhood is a driver of development into productive adulthood.
 The critical learning periods occur early in life, as Professor Hickman and many others have demonstrated.
 Early education teachers can provide a spark that will continue.
 Teaching skills must meet the nature of the child’s learning abilities.
 Early childhood educators must have knowledge and skills that enable the creation of appropriate and engaging learning environments.

 Students can take a course of study that leads to a baccalaureate in early childhood education at an accredited school, college, or university.
-They can also take much of the same course of study online.
 Key parts of teacher education are the practicum coursework that involves hands-on supervised work in teaching settings, and the practice-teacher opportunities in which students work in classroom settings.
 Students learn to teach under mentoring from an experienced licensed teacher.
-These practicums must be completed in order to receive your teacher certification, so it is not possible to complete this entire degree online.
+These practicums must be completed in order to receive your teacher certification.

 What Can I Do with a Bachelor's in Early Childhood Education?